carla-simulator/scenario_runner/Docs/challenge_evaluation.md

     python3 challenge_evaluator.py --scenario config:ChallengeBasic -a srunner/challenge/agents/DummyAgent.py --carla-root <path_to_carla_root>

-After running this command you should see the CARLA simulator being started and the following type output should keep to appear on the terminal:
+After running this command you should see the CARLA simulator being started and the following type of output should continuously  appear on the terminal screen:

     =====================>
     [Left -- 00000] with shape (600, 800, 3)